kanaria69/Mainecoco/README.md

-## What don't watermelons get married?
-Because they cantaloupe.
+## Why is no one friends with Dracula?
+Because he's a pain in the neck.